liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-fresh.md

--  The upright white hewn studs and `fresh`ly planed door and window casings gave it a clean and airy look, especially in the morning, when its timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from them —— walden
+-  The upright white hewn studs and `freshly` planed door and window casings gave it a clean and airy look, especially in the morning, when its timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from them —— walden